 Sit down for a drink or snack.

-If you need something to cool you down from the weekend heat, try an iced tea from Steep Me a Cup of Tea or a coffee from Twenty Below Coffee Co.
+If you need something to cool you down from the weekend heat, try an iced coffee from Twenty Below Coffee Co. or a bottle of fresh juice, smoothie, or smoothie bowl from Juice Box Fargo (look for the neon green truck).
 If you’re in the mood for a savory bite or sweet treat, let your nose lead you to the food trucks and stands.
 Whiffs of curry, sweet crepes, or even hot dogs might fill the air on any given Saturday.

 Grab your friends and snap a picture with the iconic red truck.

 Located on the north side of the market sits a vintage red pickup truck.
-Serving as a sort of mascot for the market, the truck sitting proudly and patiently as visitors take a moment to capture a photo with it.
+Serving as a sort of mascot for the Red River Market, the truck sitting proudly and patiently as visitors take a moment to capture a photo with it.